McLaren 720S: 720S MSO Apex Collection (2019–2023)

 These speeds were reached by professional factory test drivers at the apex of each of the corners mentioned.
-The Apex Great Britain will be built in two left- and right-hand drive cars each, while the Apex Germany, Apex France, Apex Belgium and Apex Italy editions will be available in one right- and two left-hand drive cars each.
-First deliveries are expected for October.
+The Apex Great Britain was built in two left- and right-hand drive cars each, while the Apex Germany, Apex France, Apex Belgium and Apex Italy editions were available in one right- and two left-hand drive cars each.
+First deliveries were expected for October 2019.
 In the UK, the price per unit is £288,813.
-Each owner also receives a VIP pass for a Formula 1 race including access to the paddock.
+Each owner also received a VIP pass for a Formula 1 race including access to the paddock.

-765LT (2020–2022)
+765LT (2020–2023)

 Unveiled on 3 March 2020, the 765LT is a limited (765 units worldwide) version of the 720S and the successor to the 675LT as a Super Series Longtail car, focused on track performance.
 The M840T engine is now rated at 765 PS at 7,500 rpm and 590 lbft of torque at 5,500 rpm achieved with a higher-capacity fuel pump, forged aluminium pistons and a three-layer head gasket from the Senna.

 The top speed is lowered from the 720S's 341 km/h to 330 km/h due to added drag created by the added high downforce parts, although the 765LT weighs 80 kg less than the 720S at 1,339 kg in its lightest configuration and has a quicker 0-100 km/h time of 2.8 seconds.
 It also can hit 0-200 km/h in 7.0 seconds and complete a quarter-mile dash in 9.9 seconds according to McLaren.
 A US-spec McLaren 765LT was tested by Road & Track with a quarter-mile time of 11.6 seconds at 131.1 mph, which equates to 0–100 km/h in the high-3 range and 0–200 km/h in the mid-10 range.
 In addition, it stopped at 92 feet from 60-0 mph.
+Other testing sources such as DragTimes have recorded quarter mile times as low as 9.33 seconds at 150.87 mph (242.8 km/h) on a drag strip.

 The Senna's brake calipers are also available as an extra-cost option; McLaren claims these have four times the thermal conductivity as conventional carbon ceramics, while Pirelli Trofeo R tyres are standard.
 Suspension changes involve a 5 mm reduction in ride height and the use of lightweight main springs with secondary "helper" units as well as an upgraded Proactive Chassis Control system.
 The aerodynamics are redesigned to produce 25% more downforce than the 720S, featuring front fender vents, a larger front splitter and a longer active wing element at the rear at the cost of less noise insulation, thinner-gauge glass and stiffened engine mounts.
 The rear of the car also features a quad-exit full titanium exhaust to distinguish it from the 720S.
 Production was limited to 765 cars globally with customer deliveries in October 2020.